 Start the furnace and let it operate at least ten minutes.
-Open the access door to view the burner flame.
+Observe the flame from the Sight Window.
+The flame should turn to blue color with scattered dots of yellow color within 2 minutes of ignition.
 Limit your movements near the furnace a few more minutes before making your final observations.
-The flame may look yellow due to dust particles in the room air.
-The flame should change to a nice blue color with firm inner and secondary cones.
+The flame may look yellow due to dust particles in the room air or a clogged filter on the combustion fan.
 An occasional flash of orange might be seen as dust particles burn in the flame.
 This is normal.
 No burner adjustment is provided, or is necessary.
-(Figure 20).
+Figure 1.

-FIGURE 20 - BURNER FLAME CHARACTERISTICS
+FIGURE 18 - BURNER FLAME CHARACTERISTICS